 - b.
-The following entities are not eligible to apply for SDF as Primary Applicants: - Publicly assisted colleges, universities, or Indigenous Institutes in Ontario; - Career colleges registered under the Ontario Career Colleges Act, 2005; and, - District School Boards.
+The following entities are not eligible to apply for SDF Training Stream as Primary Applicants: - Publicly assisted colleges, universities, or Indigenous Institutes in Ontario,

+- Career colleges registered under the Ontario Career Colleges Act, 2005; and, - District School Boards.

-However, these entities are eligible to participate in SDF as a partner with an eligible Primary Applicant or as one of several partners in a consortium led by an eligible Primary Applicant.
+However, these entities are eligible to participate in the SDF Training Stream as a partner with an eligible Primary Applicant.